calumtomeny/Ethereum-merge-media/README.md

 # Media for Ethereum Merge

-**Resources for media outlets interested in covering the Ethereum Merge**
+## Resources for media outlets interested in covering the Ethereum Merge

-Anyone who submits resources to this repository through a pull request (that is accepted) will likely receive a [gitPOAP](https://gitpoap.io) for their effort!
-Pull Requests can be ANYTHING that improves this repository in any way - including improving this text :)

 * [**Audio**](english/audio) - clips from reputable providers describing the merge, consider resources that are likely to be used by radio news outlets